-- 57. Regulation 23(d) of the 2019 Tariff Regulations provides as follows:
+48. Regulation 23(d) of the 2019 Tariff Regulations provides as follows:

-- "23.
+"23.
 Initial Spares: Initial spares shall be capitalised as a percentage of the Plant and Machinery cost, subject to the following ceiling norms:

-- (d) Transmission system
+(d) Transmission system

-- (i) Transmission line 1.00%

-- (ii) Transmission Sub-station
+(i) Transmission line - 1.00% (ii) Transmission Sub-station

-- Green Field 4.00%

-- Brown Field 6.00%
+Green Field - 4.00% Brown Field - 6.00%

-- (iii) Series Compensation devices and HVDC Station 4.00%

-- (iv) Gas Insulated Sub-station (GIS)
+(iii) Series Compensation devices and HVDC Station - 4.00% (iv) Gas Insulated Sub-station (GIS)

-- Green Field 5.00%

-- Brown Field 7.00%
+Green Field - 5.00% Brown Field - 7.00%

-- (v) Communication system 3.50%

-- (vi) Static Synchronous Compensator 6.00%"
+(v) Communication system - 3.50% (vi) Static Synchronous Compensator - 6.00%

-- 58. The Petitioner has claimed Initial Spares as follows:
+49. The Petitioner has claimed Initial Spares as follows:

-Particulars Plant & Machinery Cost up to cut-off date (excluding IDC and IEDC) (₹ in lakh) Initial Spares claimed (₹ in lakh) Percentage Claimed Ceiling (in %)
+Particulars Plant & Machinery Cost up to cut-off date (excluding IDC and IEDC) (₹ in lakh) Initial Spares claimed (≹ in lakh) Percentage Claimed Ceiling (in %)

-Transmission Line 12568.44 115.16 0.92 1

-Sub-station 704.68 37.59 5.33 6

-PLCC 344.76 18.96 5.50 3.5

-- 59. The Petitioner has claimed Initial Spares on PLCC under communication system separately.
-The Petitioner has also prayed to allow excess Initial Spares of ₹7.83 lakh (₹18.96-₹11.13) in case of communication system. - 60.
-MPPMCL has submitted that the cost of Initial Spares of PLCC claimed by the Petitioner is much higher than the cost allowed as per the Regulations.
-Hence, the same shall be restricted as per the relevant regulations.
-In response, the Petitioner reiterated its submissions to allow the Initial Spares as claimed in the petition. - 61.
-We have considered the submissions of the Petitioner and MPPMCL.
+Sub-station 13549.87 389.27 2.67 5.00

+PLCC 156.64 2.46 1.52 3.50

+50. The Petitioner has claimed Initial Spares on PLCC under communication system separately.

+51. We have considered the submissions of the Petitioner.
 Though PLCC is a communication system, it has been considered as part of the sub-station in the 2014 Tariff Regulations and the 2019 Tariff Regulations and the norms for sub-station have been specified accordingly.
-Form-5 under Part-III of the 2019 Tariff Regulations requires a transmission licensee to provide "Elementwise Break-up of Project/ Asset/ Element Cost for Transmission System or Communication System".
-The details which are required to be furnished with regard to (a) transmission line are: preliminary works, transmission lines material, taxes and duties; (b) for Sub-stations: preliminary works & land, civil works, substation equipment, spares, taxes and duties; and for (c) communication system: preliminary works, communication system equipment, taxes and duties.
+Form 5 under Part-III of the 2019 Tariff Regulations requires a transmission licensee to provide "Element-wise Break-up of Project/ Asset/ Element Cost for Transmission System or Communication System".
+The details which are required to be furnished with regard to (a) for transmission line: preliminary works, transmission lines material, taxes and duties; (b) for substations: preliminary works & land, civil works, sub-station equipment, spares, taxes and duties; and for (c) communication system: preliminary works, communication system equipment, taxes and duties.
 PLCC is a part of sub-station equipment at SI.
-No. 6.5 of Form-5 under the head "Substation equipment" and there is no mention of PLCC under communication system.
+No. 6.5 of Form 5 under the head 'Sub-station equipment" and PLCC has not been mentioned under communication system.